10. In Love With Spring: My Novel Online

 It wasn’t that she didn’t worry about Lisbeth.
 She just didn’t understand that Lisbeth might die.
 Old, sick people died, not sweet-tempered sisters who made sure you got up in time for school and always told you how beautiful your hair was.

 One afternoon a few months after Lisbeth’s diagnosis, Allie was sitting outside in the cold October sunshine, looking through a sketchbook she’d worked on the previous year.
-I’m really good, she thought, admiring in particular a drawing she’d done of the fence separating the April’s yard from Simon’s.
+I’m really good, she thought, admiring in particular a drawing she’d done of the fence separating the Aprils’ yard from Simon’s: the chipped white paint, the crumbling wood, the yellow dandelions flourishing in the sun.
+She remembered the day so well, how excited she’d been that school was out and she had the whole summer ahead of her to do nothing but draw and hang out with her sisters.
 Turning the page, she saw a drawing of Lisbeth at her piano.
-It was a wonderful likeness of the way she’d been then; happy and rosy with health, confident, masterful, unaware that she was being sketched.
+It was a wonderful likeness of the way she’d been then; rosy with health, confident, masterful, unaware that she was being sketched.
 Allie’s heart twisted.
 She looks totally different now!
 Tears filled her eyes.
 If Lisbeth died, who would play silly songs and make them laugh?
-Who would fix everyone’s tea in the morning?
+Who would fix everyone’s coffee in the morning?
 A tear landed on the page, and then another and another.
 Allie pushed the sketchbook aside and buried her face in her hands.
 She cried until her nose ran and her head throbbed and her throat ached.
 She cried until she couldn’t cry anymore.

 The air grew chilly.
-Allie was exhausted and her toes felt like ice.
+She was exhausted and her toes felt like ice.
 Wearily, she got to her feet, gathered up her drawing materials, and headed into the house.